 My counselling approach focuses on establishing a welcoming safe place where people are listened to and supported.
 I work in partnership with people to identify strengths and needs, and planning towards achievable goals.
 I am affirming of everyone’s uniqueness and I enjoy working with diverse cultures and identities.
 I work from the holistic Te Whare Tapa Wha model and draw on strengths based, cognitive behavioural, expressive, and psychodynamic therapies.
 My background includes working with trauma, sexual abuse, relationships, identity development, sexuality, and mental health difficulties.

-BA, Ethics & Women’s Studies Cert., Member New Zealand Association of Counsellors (MNZAC)
+Sharon Lee – Counsellor, North Campus BA, Ethics and Women’s Studies Cert., Member New Zealand Association of Counsellors (MNZAC)

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.